rcw3bb/sample-client-credential-grant/README.md

 # OAuth2 Client Credential Grant Sample Implementation

 This is a sample implementation of client credential grant with java.

-The IDAM use is keycloak.
+- Does not involve the user.
+- Suitable for applications acting on their own behalf, like server-to-server communication.
+- Less secure as the client application uses its own credentials to get the access token.

+Here's a simplified breakdown:

+1. Your application directly requests an access token from the authorization server using your client ID and client secret.
+2. Authorization server validates your credentials and grants an access token if valid.
+3. Your application uses the access token to access resources on the resource server.

 ## Pre-requisite